Frequently Asked questions

 Employer contributions to pensions cannot form part of the Living Wage calculation under any circumstances.
 An employee’s pension contributions may take their take-home pay below the Living Wage hourly rate.
 Living Wage accreditation allows for a salary sacrifice to form part of the Living Wage payment, but only if the benefit is opt-in, rather than opt-out.

-The real Living Wage rates are updated annually each November.
-Accredited employers have 6 months to implement the new rate (by 01 May).
-Accrediting employers always accredit at the current rate (e.g. the new rate, if accrediting after the November announcement).
+The real Living Wage rates are updated annually.
+Accredited employers must implement the new rate at the beginning of May the following year.
+Accrediting employers always accredit at the current rate (e.g. the new rate, if accrediting after the announcement).

 Absolutely, our Accreditation Officers can offer further guidance and answer any questions.
 Please contact the Living Wage Scotland team on 0141 353 0440 or email@example.com